No matter where we are, this will always remind us of home!

 50 g raisins, washed and soaked and drained (optional)

 Mix self raising flour, salt, soft light brown sugar and butter in cubes.
 Rub with fingertips until you have a mixture resembling bread crumbs.
 Add the 3/4 egg and quickly knead the ingredients into a smooth dough.
 Leave to rest in the fridge for an hour.

 Peel the apples and cut each apple into 4 equal parts and cut each part into 5 thick slices, sprinkle with lemon juice to prevent oxidation .
 Add the cinnamon and 50 grams of sugar to the apples and stir.
 Add the raisins, leave them out if you do not like them.
 Cover and set aside.

 Preheat the oven to 175ºC / 350ºF.
-Line a round buttered springform baking tin (20-22 cm) with 3/5 of the dough.
+Line a round buttered springform baking tin (22 cm for very generous covering or 24 cm for a ‘good fit’) with 3/5 of the dough.
 Add the prepared apples.
 Make sure to distribute the apple slices evenly and to fill the pie so it is firmly packed with apple (the apples will slink from baking).
 Shaking the tin a bit might help you to achieve this.

 Now with the left over 2/5 of the dough make a grid/lattice on top of the apples.
 Brush the grid lightly with the 1/4 beaten egg (add a bit of water to the egg to make it easier to brush).
 Bake the pie for 60 to 70 minutes, depending on your oven.
 Leave to cool.
 You can eat it warm, which is very nice, but I like it even better when cooled completely.